RoboBrainCode/Docs/README.md

  7. Firstly, you'll want to associate your Github account with the one on the instance.
 To do this, follow the tutorial here - [Generating SSH Keys - Github](https://help.github.com/articles/generating-ssh-keys).

- 8. For Frontend, guide yourself to `/var/www/Frontend/` and pull the changes you made to the `test` branch.
-Run a `grunt build`.
-This may take up to 8 minutes, because compressing images takes a long time.
-To speed this up, comment out the line that contains `'imagemin',` under concurrent > dist, in `Gruntfile.js`.
-This compiles the optimized static content to the  `/var/www/Frontend/dist` folder, and serves it live on `http://test.robobrain.me`.

- 9. For Backend, we now deploy with `fab` as directed above.

- 10. For deploying on production, the instructions remain pretty much identical, except all the commands should be run in the `production` branch.
+ 8. For both Backend and Frontend, we deploy with `fab`.
+To view the details of this process, simply open up the `fabfile.py` in the root directory of every repository.
+It is a very simple Python script wrapper for SSHing and running shell commands.

- 11. If anything goes wrong in the final deploy process, check one of the following logs:
+ 11. If anything goes wrong in the final deploy process, check one of the following logs or contact one of the people below:
          - nginx access log - `/var/log/nginx/access.log`
          - nginx error log - `/var/log/nginx/error.log`
          - uwsgi - `/var/log/uwsgi/robobrain.log`